 Porche, M.V., Fortuna, L.R., Lin, J. and Alegria, M., 2011.
 Childhood trauma and psychiatric disorders as correlates of school dropout in a national sample of young adults.
 Child Development, 82(3), pp.982-998.

 Pourallahvirdi, M., Rahmani, F., Ranjbar, F., Ebrahimi Bakhtavar, H. and Ettehadi, A., 2016.
-Major causes of drug abuse from the viewpoint of addicted persons referred to addiction treatment centers in Tabriz city, Iran.
+Major causes of drug abuse from the viewpoint of addicted persons referred to addiction treatment centres in Tabriz city, Iran.
 Archives of Neuroscience, 3(3).

 Powers, A., Fani, N., Cross, D., Ressler, K.J. and Bradley, B., 2016.
 Childhood trauma, PTSD, and psychosis: findings from a highly traumatized, minority sample.
 Child abuse & neglect, 58, pp.111-118.